Italian invasion of France: French

 On 31 May, the Anglo-French Supreme War Council came to the decision that, if Italy joined the war, aerial attacks should commence against industrial and oil-related targets in northern Italy.
-The Royal Air Force (RAF) was promised the use of two airfields, north of Marseille as advanced bases for bombers flying from the United Kingdom.
+The RAF was promised the use of two airfields, north of Marseille as advanced bases for bombers flying from the United Kingdom.
 The headquarters of No. 71 Wing arrived at Marseille on 3 June as Haddock Force.
 It comprised Whitley and Wellington bombers from No. 10, 51, 58, 77, 102 and 149 Squadrons.
 The French held back part of the Armée de l'Air in case Italy entered the war, as Aerial Operations Zone of the Alps (Zone d'Opérations Aériennes des Alpes, ZOAA), with its headquarters at Valence-Chabeuil.
 Italian army intelligence, the Servizio Informazioni Militari (SIM), overestimated the number of aircraft still available in the Alpine and Mediterranean theatres by 10 June, when many had been withdrawn to face the German invasion; ZOAA had 70 fighters, 40 bombers and 20 reconnaissance craft, with a further 28 bombers, 38 torpedo bombers and 14 fighters with Aéronavale (naval aviation) and three fighters and 30 other aircraft on Corsica.
 Italian air reconnaissance had put the number of French aircraft at over 2,000 and that of the British at over 620, in the Mediterranean.
 SIM also estimated the strength of the Armée des Alpes at twelve divisions, although at most it had six by June.